penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/script.md

 Use Script items when:

 * You need **logic, loops, or multiple API calls**.
-* You monitor **remote services** where agents aren’t available.
+* You monitor **remote services** where agents aren't available.
 * You want to prototype an integration before writing a custom plugin.

-For simple JSON transformations, preprocessing JavaScript might be enough—but Script items shine when you need full control.
+For simple JSON transformations, preprocessing JavaScript might be enough, but Script items shine when you need full control.

 ---